Days

 Testing Out the Page

-To try out the page, either log out from your WordPress account or open the page in incognito.
-Now try creating a new user account by entering all the fields and clicking on the Register button.
+To try out the page, either log out of your WordPress account or open the page incognito.
+Now, try creating a new user account by entering all the fields and clicking on the Register button.

 You should be able to create a new user account upon registering.